WarioWare: Twisted!

 WarioWare: Twisted! is a video game for the Game Boy Advance, developed by Nintendo SPD with Intelligent Systems and published by Nintendo.
 It was released on October 14, 2004 in Japan; May 19, 2005 in Australia; and May 23, 2005 in North America.
-The second game in the WarioWare series and the seventh in the Wario series overall, Twisted! was the last Wario game to be released on a Game Boy family system.
+The third game in the WarioWare series and the seventh in the Wario series overall, Twisted! was the last Wario game to be released on a Game Boy family system.

 Wario and his friend Dr. Crygor invent Game Boy Advance games and units that only react when tilted around.
 The game follows the WarioWare formula with a variety of games that last for only a few seconds.
 The cartridge utilizes a gyro sensor and players must spin and twist in order to play the games.

 Twisted! was critically acclaimed and has won numerous awards.
 Reviewers found the gyro sensor to be innovative and adding to the gameplay aspect.

 It is one of only two Game Boy Advance games to include force feedback, the other being Drill Dozer.